mavryk-network/mavryk-protocol/docs/alpha/blocks_ops.rst

 Blocks and Operations
 =====================

-The content of a Tezos block is made up of operations, which implement and reify different functionalities provided by a Tezos economic
+The content of a Mavryk block is made up of operations, which implement and reify different functionalities provided by a Mavryk economic
-protocol: from reaching consensus on the state of the Tezos blockchain, to performing smart contract calls and transactions.
-Each Tezos economic protocol can specify different kinds of operations.
+protocol: from reaching consensus on the state of the Mavryk blockchain, to performing smart contract calls and transactions.
+Each Mavryk economic protocol can specify different kinds of operations.

-This entry describes the operations supported by :doc:`the economic protocol <./protocol>` that implement *enabled* features -- that is, those available to end-users on Tezos Mainnet.
+This entry describes the operations supported by :doc:`the economic protocol <./protocol>` that implement *enabled* features -- that is, those available to end-users on Mavryk Mainnet.
 The complete list of operations, including those corresponding to features in development or available only on test networks, is given in the :package-api:`OCaml Documentation